alf45tar/PedalinoMini/README.md

 USB MIDI is implemented by [BlokasLabs/USBMIDI library](https://github.com/BlokasLabs/USBMIDI).
 Upload the [UsbMidiConverter](https://github.com/BlokasLabs/USBMIDI/blob/master/examples/UsbMidiConverter/UsbMidiConverter.ino) example into the Arduino Pro Micro.

-Serial1 of ESP32 (re-mapped to pin 18 RX and 19 TX) is connected to Serial1 (pin 1 TX and pin 0 RX) of Arduino Pro Micro.
+Serial1 of ESP32 (re-mapped to pin 18 RX and 19 TX) is connected to Serial1 (pin 1 TX0 and pin 2 RX1) of Arduino Pro Micro.
 Use a 3.3V Pro Micro board.
 A 5V Pro Micro board works too because the ESP32 is usually 5V tolerant.

 Arduino Pro Micro is powered by the USB MIDI connection.